-Because proper addiction recovery is vital to your health, we offer continued assessment to make sure your mind and body are healing together.
-For your safety and ultimately for your lifelong happiness, we assess your progress throughout the program and can adapt to any changes should they occur.
+Because proper addiction recovery is vital to your health, we offer continued assessments to make sure your mind and body are healing together.
+For your safety, and ultimately for your lifelong happiness, we assess your progress throughout the program and can adapt to any changes, should they occur.

-Your family is crucial to recovery at residential treatment centers.
+Your family, or your family of choice, is crucial to recovery at residential treatment centers.
 At every chance possible, we encourage your family to participate in your recovery.
-This not only helps during the process but greatly increases your chances of sustained success once you leave our program.
-Your family may also benefit from counseling to better help your recovery, but also because they too have been affected during the addiction process.
+This not only helps during the process, but greatly increases your chances of sustained success once you leave our program.
+Your family may also benefit from counseling to better help your recovery, and because they too have been affected during the addiction process.

 Returning to work, family, and your newfound life is never done abruptly or without consideration.
 Long before you graduate from a residential treatment program, you will work with counselors and inpatient drug rehab staff to best prepare you with the tools you need for lifelong success.

-Having suffered from and, more importantly, recovered from something as monumental as a substance abuse addiction, continued support is of the utmost priority.
+After suffering from and, more importantly, recovering from something as monumental as a substance abuse addiction, continued support is of the utmost priority.
 This can ensure that you achieve your goals.
 Recovering individuals are 10 times more likely to succumb to addiction relapse if they don’t take part in aftercare.
 We nurture relationships and provide continued opportunities to make sure you never again become a statistic.

-An individual’s involvement in core aspects of residential programs, such as those offered at alcohol treatment centers, greatly increases their success rates.
+An individual’s involvement in core aspects of residential programs, such as those offered at Dreamlife Recovery, greatly increases their success rates.
 Here are some tips for taking advantage of central treatment components.